totvslabs/pyCarol/tutorial/chapters/ch4_basic_batchapp/README.md

 														 columns=roi_cols)
 ```

-In this example we use a very simple training process just ot ilustrate the goal: split the data into a training and testing parts and fit a Multilayer Perceptron (MLPRegressor), with default parameters, on the training set.
+In this example we use a very simple training process just to ilustrate the goal: split the data into a training and testing parts and fit a Multilayer Perceptron (MLPRegressor), with default parameters, on the training set.

 ```python
 from sklearn.model_selection import train_test_split